top of page

 Writer's pictureSteve E

-a man backpacks through the wilderness on a green path through the hills toward the snow capped mountains on the cloudy horizon
+a man backpacks using the ultralight backpacking checklist through the wilderness on a green path through the hills toward the snow capped mountains on the cloudy horizon

 Backpacking in Jasper National Park: Alberta, CA - Photo Credit: Allison Edgerton

-It is a backpacking rite of passage to suffer under the weight of an unnecessarily heavy pack.
-Most of us make our first backcountry voyage with clunky rentals or reappropriated car camping gear, and pack way, way more than we really need.
+It's a rite of passage to suffer under the weight of an unnecessarily heavy pack when you first start backpacking.
+Most of us make our first backcountry voyage with clunky rentals or reappropriated traditional camping gear, and we pack way, way more than we really need.

 I look back in awe at what accompanied me on my first backpacking trip years ago.
-From multiple extra shirts, to cans of beer, to a paperback novel - packed naively assuming I’d have the energy to read in my sleeping bag at the end of the day (I most certainly did not!)
+From the multiple extra shirts to cans of beer, to a paperback novel packed naively assuming I’d have the energy to read in my sleeping bag at the end of the day (I most certainly did not!)

 Unfortunately, when it comes to backpacking gear, ultralight almost always means ultra-expensive.
 But some key pieces of gear are worth the upfront investment.

-a man backpacks through the jungle using hiking poles and an ultralight pack along an overgrown path through lush greenery
+a man backpacks through the jungle using hiking poles and his ultralight backpacking gear along an overgrown path through lush greenery

 HyperLite Mountain Gear 3400 Southwest Backpack - Photo Credit: Allison Edgerton

-Your tent, backpack, and sleep system (sleeping bag and pad), known as “The Big Three”, are the heaviest pieces of gear in any backpacking setup.
+These three items are the most essential and add the most weight to your pack.
 Upgrading these is the best way to save a ton of weight.
-Since ultralight setups are not particularly well suited to the rigors of winter backpacking, we will focus this guide on the best three-season gear.
+Since ultralight setups are not particularly well suited to the rigors of winter backpacking, we're going to focus on the best three-season ultralight backpacking gear.

 Tarptent Double Rainbow Tent - Photo Credit: Steve Edgerton

-Ultralight backpackers aspire to get each of their Big Three items to under 3 pounds apiece.
+Ultralight backpackers aspire to get each of their Big Three items to under 3 pounds, (that's 9 pounds total).
 Many conventional three-season backpacking tents weigh more than double that.
 Depending on your current tent, replacing it with an ultralight alternative could reduce your overall pack weight by 10-15%.

 The best ultralight tents come from specialty manufacturers like Tarptent and Durston Gear.
 But with small production runs and generally limited retail presence, these tents often sell out quickly and/or have significant order lead times.